‘No matter how centralising Modi is, he will need states’: Yamini Aiyar on federalism after 2014

 And in that process we learnt a lot about how the state functions, and how completely the narrative of governance is about a grassroots state, and how much the everyday functioning of the state is about centralising and moving it away from where people actually are.
 Which then leads you in the vicious cycle of very skewed policy decisions and implementation decisions, which don’t actually result in the state being responsive to needs on the ground.

 And we got very good insight into what I think are some of the fundamental state capacity challenges for India.
-To begin with we have in our narratives of accountability, confused the idea of what Lance Pritchett calls account and accounting.
+To begin with we have in our narratives of accountability, confused the idea of what Lant Pritchett calls account and accounting.
 We assume that accountability is about the accounting of things.
 And we get very scared of allowing for more discretion at the grassroots, because discretion is considered to be the antithesis of accountability.

 When I was in working in Andhra Pradesh on the social audit for NREGA, one bureaucrat described his severe dislike for the panchayat by saying “how can I pass all this NREGA money – my NREGA money – to the panchayat who will just be corrupt and will take all of this money and run off with it”.